chisophugis/lbd/source/install.rst

 	Edit .profile and save .profile to /Users/Jonathan/

-Create LLVM.xcodeproj of supporting cpu0 by terminal ``cmake`` command
+Create LLVM.xcodeproj of supporting cpu0 by terminal cmake command
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In section 2.2, we create LLVM.xcodeproj by cmake graphic UI.
+In `section Create LLVM.xcodeproj by cmake Graphic UI`_, we create
+LLVM.xcodeproj by cmake graphic UI.
 We can create LLVM.xcodeproj by ``cmake`` command on terminal also.
 Now, let's repeat above steps to create llvm/3.1.test with cpu0 modified code
 as :ref:`install_f13`.